The Ultimate Americas Cardroom Review

 Withdrawals have been very fast for over a decade, which is easy to overlook but shouldn’t be understated.

-After the failures and outright scams in the industry of the past 5 years (Lock, UB) I’ve become somewhat cynical to recommending many US poker rooms period.
+After the failures and outright scams in the industry of the past 10 years (Lock, UB) I’ve become somewhat cynical to recommending many US online poker rooms period.

-America’s Cardroom has been a nice breath of fresh air, proving that good concepts and strong execution can still be rewarded with busy tables.
+I’ve now reviewed America’s Cardroom for years, and they’ve been a nice breath of fresh air.
+ACR is proving that good concepts and strong execution can still be rewarded with busy tables.

 It comes very close to the good old days: